 He has served as an expert witness on more than a dozen occasions, with his evidence having played a leading role in determining the outcome of Britain’s longest running extradition case.
 His legal work formed the basis of a REF2014 impact case study.
 In 2016 he gave oral evidence on Britain’s Middle East policy to the House of Lords International Relations Committee.

-He has delivered a number of invited guest lectures at universities around the world (usually 60 minute presentations followed by 30-minute Q&A sessions).
-These include Stanford, Yale, George Washington, Sciences-Po in Paris, Kyoto, Otago, Amsterdam, American University of Beirut, Sciences-Po, Oxford, LSE, SOAS, St. Andrews, Exeter, Leeds, Bath, and Aberdeen.
+He has delivered a number of invited and endowed public lectures at universities around the world.
+These include Stanford, Yale, George Washington, Sciences-Po in Paris, Kyoto, Otago, Amsterdam, American University of Beirut, Oxford, LSE, SOAS, St. Andrews, Exeter, Leeds, Bath, and Aberdeen.

 In addition to academic work, he has also published with the New York Times, Foreign Affairs, Foreign Policy, the Guardian, the Times Higher Education, and BBC Online.
 In Arabic, his articles have been published by a number of newspapers, with his September 2009 article for Al-Akhbar, ‘The Great Dubai Crash / انهيار دبي الكبير’, credited with predicting the November 2009 Dubai crash.

-He has delivered seminars and provided consultancies to a range of organizations and companies including NATO Intelligence, GCHQ, the Foreign and Commonwealth Office, the Foreign Services Institute (US), the New Zealand intelligence services, the New Zealand and Netherlands Ministries for Foreign Affairs, British Petroleum, and the Guggenheim Foundation.
+He has delivered briefings and prepared reports for a range of organizations and institutions including NATO Intelligence, GCHQ, the Foreign and Commonwealth Office (policy unit, ambassadorial briefings, etc.), the Foreign Services Institute (US), the New Zealand intelligence services, the New Zealand and Netherlands Ministries for Foreign Affairs, British Petroleum, and the Guggenheim Foundation.